Autzmosis/dungeonGame/README.md

 * Sprites and backgrounds

 ####Special Abilities for the character classes are as follows:
 * Rogue - Dual Blitz: Hits target twice with regular attack.
-(Based on Luck)
 * Warrior - Beserk: Increased damage and lower defense at a low health.
 * Mage - Drain: Siphon SP on physical attack.
-(Scales with. . .)
+(Scales with atk stat?)
-* All special abilities will be randomly used (?)
+* All special abilities will be randomly used (the player will not choose when to use this, this will be decided by Luck)

 ###Proposed starter attacks for each character class:
 <table border=3px>